 An artist is responsible for a visual aesthetic that includes color, composition, value, shape, textures, anatomy, and perspective.
-With the variety of elements that Artists need to create, what are the essentials skills required for an Artist?
+With the variety of elements that Artists need to create, what are the essential skills required for an Artist?

-- Communication: As communication goes both ways, an artist must be able to speak their mind and listen.
+As communication goes both ways, an artist must be able to speak their mind and listen.
 Artists must translate their vision into words and communicate it, not just visuals.

-- Teamwork: Teamwork skills are needed because, in game development, an artist will work closely with the team to achieve the goals set at the beginning.
+Teamwork skills are needed because, in game development, an artist will work closely with the team to achieve the goals set at the beginning.

-- Creativity: Particularly in game development, an artist must be a creative individual capable of producing innovative ideas for their artwork.
+Particularly in game development, an artist must be a creative individual capable of producing innovative ideas for their artwork.

-- Time management: Artists need to use time wisely and productively.
+Artists need to use time wisely and productively.
 They also need to manage their time to focus and control the time to complete their tasks.
 Good time management can increase work productivity.

-- Attention to detail: Artists must be able to carry out and finish a task while demonstrating thoughtful thought for all aspects concerned, no matter how minor.
+Artists must be able to carry out and finish a task while demonstrating thoughtful thought for all aspects concerned, no matter how minor.
 This entails efficiently managing time and resources while monitoring and verifying work or information.

-What Tools do Artists Utilize?
+What Tools Do Artists Utilize?